sauce-archives/help/docs/guides/random-string.md

 ### Step 3: Generate random strings

-The library we included if very comprehensive and can generate all kinds of random data.
+The library we included is very comprehensive and can generate all kinds of random data.
 Some examples:

 {% highlight groovy %}